^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Due to the fact that the main goal of treating asthma patients is to achieve and maintain a long-term control over the disease, therapy should begin with an assessment of the current control of asthma, and the volume of treatment should be regularly reviewed in order to provide control.
+Since the main goal of treatment for patients with asthma is to achieve and maintain long-term control of the disease, therapy should begin with an assessment of current asthma control, and the amount of treatment should be regularly reviewed to ensure control.

-The Childhood Asthma Control Test consists of seven questions, with questions 1-4 for the child (a 4-point grading scale: 0 to 3 points), and questions 5-7 for parents (6 scale: from 0 to 5 points).
-The result of the test is the sum of the scores for all the answers in points (the maximum score is 27 points), on the value of which recommendations for further treatment of patients will depend.
-Assessment for the Asthma Control Test in children 20 points or higher corresponds to a controlled asthma, 19 points or lower means that asthma is not adequately controlled; The patient is recommended to take the help of a doctor to review the treatment plan.
-In this case, it is also necessary to ask the child and his parents about medications for daily use to make sure that the inhalation technique is correct and that the treatment regimen is adhered to.
+The Childhood Asthma Control Test consists of seven questions, with questions 1-4 intended for the child (4-point rating scale: from 0 to 3 points), and questions 5-7 for parents (6-point scale: from 0 to 5 points).
+The test result is the sum of the scores for all answers in points (the maximum score is 27 points), the value of which will determine recommendations for further treatment of patients.
+A score of 20 points or more on the Childhood Asthma Control Test corresponds to controlled asthma, 19 points or less means that asthma is not controlled effectively; the patient is recommended to seek help from a doctor to review the treatment plan.
+In this case, it is also necessary to ask the child and his/her parents about the medications for daily use, to ensure that the inhalation technique is correct and the treatment regimen is followed.

 • screening patients and identifying patients with uncontrolled asthma;

-• making changes to the treatment to achieve better control;
+• making changes to treatment to achieve better control;

-• increase the effectiveness of implementation of clinical recommendations;
+• increasing the efficiency of implementation of clinical guidelines;

 • identification of risk factors for uncontrolled asthma;

-• monitoring of the degree of asthma control by both clinicians and patients in any setting.
+• monitoring the degree of asthma control by both clinicians and patients in any setting.

-Conceptually, the questionnaire corresponds to the set of goals for the treatment of asthma in the updated GINA manual (2006), since it is aimed at achieving the maximum result for each patient with asthma.
-It allows you to evaluate various aspects of the patient's condition and treatment, is convenient for use in outpatient or inpatient settings and is sensitive to changes in the patient's condition.
+Conceptually, the questionnaire corresponds to the set of asthma treatment goals in the updated GINA guidelines (2006), as it is aimed at achieving the maximum result for each asthma patient.
+It allows for the assessment of various aspects of the patient's condition and the treatment being administered, is convenient for use in outpatient or inpatient settings, and is sensitive to changes in the patient's condition.
 The questionnaire is easy to use for medical personnel and patients.
-Finally, the result is easy to interpret, it is the most objective and allows you to evaluate the control of asthma in dynamics.
+Finally, the result is easy to interpret, it is maximally objective, and allows for the assessment of asthma control over time.
 This test is recommended for use by the main international guidelines for the diagnosis and treatment of bronchial asthma - GINA (2006).

-In the national program "Bronchial asthma in children.
-The strategy of treatment and prevention "attach great importance to regular dispensary supervision and training of parents and children in self-monitoring methods.
-To this end, using a peakflow system with a system of color zones (similar to a traffic light signal).
+The national program "Bronchial Asthma in Children.
+Treatment Strategy and Prevention" places great emphasis on regular medical observation and training parents and children in self-monitoring methods.
+For this purpose, peak flowmetry with a system of color zones (similar to a traffic light signal) is used.

-Green zone: the child's condition is stable, the symptoms are absent or minimal.
-The peak volumetric expiratory flow rate is more than 80% of the norm.
-Child Can lead a normal lifestyle, do not take medicines, or continue unchanged the therapy prescribed by the doctor.
+Green Zone: The child is stable, symptoms are absent or minimal.
+Peak expiratory flow rate is more than 80% of normal.
+The child can lead a normal life, not take medications or continue the therapy prescribed by the doctor without changes.

-Yellow zone: mild symptoms of asthma appear - episodes of coughing and wheezing, disturbance of well-being, peak volumetric Exhalation rate less than 80% of the age norm.
+Yellow zone: moderate asthma symptoms appear - episodes of coughing and wheezing, malaise, peak expiratory flow rate less than 80% of the age norm.

-In this case, it is necessary to increase the amount of treatment, in addition to take the medicines recommended by the doctor.
-If the condition does not improve within 24 hours, consult a doctor.
+In this case, it is necessary to increase the volume of treatment, additionally take medications recommended by the doctor.
+If the condition does not improve within 24 hours, a doctor's consultation is necessary.

-First aid at an outpatient stage for mild and moderate bronchial asthma in cases of exacerbation: inhalations of short-acting beta-agonists (1 inhalation every 15-30 seconds - up to 10 inhalations) through the nebulizer are used.
-If necessary, inhalation is repeated at intervals of 20 minutes 3 times for an hour.
+First aid at the outpatient stage for mild and moderate bronchial asthma in cases of exacerbation: inhalations of short-acting beta-agonists are used (1 breath every 15-30 seconds - up to 10 inhalations) through a nebulizer.
+If necessary, inhalations are repeated at intervals of 20 minutes 3 times within an hour.

-With exacerbation of bronchial asthma of severe course, bronchospasmolytic agents are appointed through the nebulizer, enhances the effect of beta-agonists by the appointment of ipratropium bromide through a nebulizer at 0.25 mg every 6 hours.
-In patients with severe bronchial asthma, previously treated with corticosteroids or on IGCC therapy, systemic corticosteroids are given a short course in tablets or IV every 6 hours.
-A good effect for relieving exacerbation is inhalation through the nebulizer budesonide (pulmicort) at a dose of 0.5-1 mg / day.
+In case of exacerbation of severe bronchial asthma, bronchodilators are prescribed via a nebulizer; the effect of beta-agonists is enhanced by the administration of ipratropium bromide via a nebulizer at 0.25 mg every 6 hours.
+In patients with severe bronchial asthma who have previously received corticosteroids or are on ICS therapy, systemic corticosteroids are prescribed in a short course in tablets or intravenously every 6 hours.
+Inhalations of budesonide (Pulmicort) via a nebulizer at a dose of 0.5-1 mg/day have a good effect for stopping exacerbations.

-First aid in case of acute attack: ensure access to fresh air; to give the child a comfortable position; to determine the cause of the attack and, if possible, to eliminate it; give a warm drink; to inhale the bronchodilator using a nebulizer; with persistent difficulty breathing repeat the procedure after 20 minutes; in the absence of the effect of bronchodilator inhalation, enter in / in the euphyllin, glucocorticosteroids.
-If the above measures are ineffective within 1-2 hours, hospitalization of the patient is necessary.
+First aid for an acute attack: provide access to fresh air; place the child in a comfortable position; determine the cause of the attack and eliminate it if possible; give warm drinks; inhale a bronchodilator using a nebulizer; if breathing difficulty persists, repeat the procedure after 20 minutes; if there is no effect from inhalation of the bronchodilator, administer intravenous euphyllin and glucocorticosteroids.
+If these measures are ineffective within 1-2 hours, the patient must be hospitalized.